-The program runs for 10 weeks with scheduled session types tailored to how far or close we are to race day.
+The program runs for 16 weeks with scheduled session types tailored to how far or close we are to race day.

 The program has been specifically set up to focus on different aspects of running and strength training to give you the optimum training adaption as you prepare for your event.
-You will notice that there are four phases in the program, each phase is between 2-4 weeks.
-This will also allow you to break down the training plan into more manageable blocks which have a specific focus.
+You will notice that there are four phases in the program, each phase is 4 weeks.
+This will also allow you to break down the training plan into more manageable 4 week blocks.